Photographing the Environment – Portraits of Mother Nature

 - yours truly in Allerton Gardens, in Hawaii, next to the Jurassic Park tree (where the dinosaur eggs were “found” in the movie Jurassic Park)

-Only when we allow ourselves to get lost in nature, when we see Mother Nature in action–its power, its rage, and also its splendor–we begin to realize how important it is to respect Mother Nature and to protect the environment.
+Only when we allow ourselves to get lost in nature and see Mother Nature in action–its power, its rage, and also its splendor–we begin to realize how important it is to respect Mother Nature and to protect the environment.

 So why not work with Mother Nature, rather than against it?

 Germany, for examples, has fields and fields of wind turbines.
 They are majestic in their own way.
 There’s a surreal element, I find, surrounding the wind turbines.